iamaldren/car-parking-system/README.md

 The URL can also be executed via a web browser.

-Output can be seen in the logs.
+Output can be seen in the logs, or in the output file (if enabled).

 #### Executing via Scheduler